spam-thunder-with-sun/TheFitnessGuru/README.md

 # Group members
 The members of the group are:
-- Stefano Faccio {email: stefano.faccio@studenti.unitn.it - Matricola: 241373}
+- Stefano Faccio
-- Giovanni Rigotti {email: giovanni.rigotti@studenti.unitn.it - Matricola: 239109}
+- Giovanni Rigotti